warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     FRC = 7 + 16 = 23

-    Filter selection is driven by two files 'FILTERS.IN.TAB' and 'FILTERS.OUT.TAB' that have the following format:
+    Filter selection is driven by two files 'FILTERS.IN.TAB' and 'FILTERS.OUT.TAB' located inside the $MAIL_ROOT/ directory and that have the following format:

      "sender"[TAB]"recipient"[TAB]"remote-addr"[TAB]"local-addr"[TAB]"filename"[NEWLINE]